Controlling Surface Quality: A Holistic Approach

 So much in oil painting pushes the paint to a glossier surface.
 Adding a bit of linseed oil or our Galkyd Painting Mediums will increase the gloss level of paint layers.
 Our Cold Wax Medium is the one medium that can be used to modify this gloss level.
 When used alone, Cold Wax Medium makes oil colors thicker and more matte.
 Please note, when adding more than 1/3 cold wax medium to 2/3 oil colors, we recommend painting on rigid supports to prevent cracking.

-Gamvar Picture Varnish is available in Gloss, Satin and Matte surface qualities.
+Gamvar Varnish is available in Gloss, Satin, and Matte finishes.

 Remember, the varnish layer is the one layer of the painting structure that is removable.
 If you’re not satisfied with the surface of the varnish, simply remove it with Gamsol and try again!